uhhhm/CS.11.05-Lab.5.1/README.md

 foodServiceEstimatesTonnesPerYear - An array containing the food service food waste in tonnes by a country per year

-confidences - An array containing the level of confidence in the food waste figures being accurate for a given country
+confidences - An array containing the level of confidence in the food waste figures being accurate for a given country.
+This ranges from "Very Low Confidence", "Low Confidence", "Medium Confidence", and "High Confidence".

 regions - An array containing the part of the world the a given is in